 Several studies have examined how execution from one run of a program predicts the future behavior of that program.
 David Wall provided an early study on predicting the future behavior of a program using profiles [15].
 The results showed that using profiles from a different run of the application achieved results close to that of a perfect profile from the same run.
-Fisher and Freudenberger confirmed this observation applied to static branch prediction [8].
+Fisher and Freundenberger confirmed this observation applied to static branch prediction [9].
 They used traces from one execution of a program to predict the outcome of conditional branches for the same and different inputs.
 They defined perfect profile prediction to be the prediction accuracy achieved when the same input was used to trace the program and then used to measure the accuracy of static branch prediction.
-Their C/Integer results show that, on average, 95% of the perfect profile prediction accuracy was achieved when taking the worse previous trace.
+Their C/Integer results show that, on average, 95% of the perfect profile prediction accuracy is achieved when profiling a program with the best matched previous trace.
+Only 75% of the perfect profile prediction accuracy was achieved when taking the worse previous trace.
 Both of these studies and others have promoted profile based optimizations as a means to achieve increased processing performance.

-More recently, other studies have been performed using compile time heuristics to estimate profile information.
+More recently other studies have been performed using compile time heuristics to estimate profile information.
 These studies address a number of issues.
-First, it may be possible to use simple heuristics to estimate profiles, implying that profile-based optimizations can be performed using heuristics [9].
-Furthermore, even though many extant compilers perform some profile-based optimizations, most programmers do not use such options, either because the profiling method is not standardized across platforms, they are unaware of the option, they are uncertain of the benefits of profile-based optimization, or they believe that the process of gathering profiles and recompiling their programs is too expensive and complicated.
+First, it may be possible to use simple heuristics to estimate profiles, implying that profile-based optimizations can be performed using heuristics.
+Furthermore, even though many extant compilers perform some profile-based optimizations, most programmers do not use such options, either because the profiling method is not standardized across platforms, they are unaware of the option, they are uncertain of the benefits of profile-based optimization, or they believe that the process of gathering profiles and recompiling their programs is too expensive.

 Ball and Larus proposed several heuristics for predicting a program's behavior at compile time [1].
-In a later study [4], we found their heuristics to be reasonably accurate, resulting in a 25% mispredict rate at compile time without profile information.
+In a later study [4], we found their heuristics are reasonably accurate, resulting in a 25% mispredict rate at compile time without profile information.
 By comparison, perfect profile prediction had a 8% miss rate for the same collection of programs.
-Other studies by Wagner et. al. [14] and Wu and Larus [16] have focused on using these heuristics and other techniques to fully estimate a programs behavior at compile time.
+Other studies by Wagner et. al. and Wu and Larus have focused on using these heuristics and other techniques to fully estimate a programs behavior at compile time [14, 16].

-In a recent study, we examined an alternative technique for predicting program behavior by combining profile information gathered from a number of applications.
-We collected a "feature vector" describing an individual conditional branch, and then used various machine-learning techniques to determine what combination of features, if any, accurately predicted the branches.
+We examined an alternative technique for predicting program behavior by combining profile information gathered from a number of applications.
+We collected a "feature vector" describing an individual conditional branch, and then use various machine-learning techniques to determine what combination of features, if any, accurately predicted the branches.
 We have considered two techniques; the first, described in [4], uses a "neural network" to combine the information from the feature vectors, and the second technique uses "decision trees" to accomplish the same goal.
 We found that we could create heuristics to be used at compile time for a specific compiler, language and architecture.
-Our results show that this technique, called Evidence-based Static Prediction (ESP), results in a 20% mispredict rate, which is a slight improvement to the Ball and Larus heuristics, which had a miss rate of 25%.
+Our results show that this technique, called Evidence-based Static Prediction (ESP), results in a 20% mispredict rate, a slight improvement to the Ball and Larus heuristics, which had a miss rate of 25%.